cysouw/diathesis/text/c11_infinitive.md

 ### ~~OBJ › SBJ › PBJ~~ : [ NA | PN ] *lassen+In­fi­ni­tiv* Reflexive conversive {#sec:infinitive-lassen-reflexive-conversive}

 For some transitive verbs the *lassen+Infinitiv+Reflexiv* diathesis has a slightly different structure and interpretation from the previously described passives (see [@sec:infinitive-lassen-reflexive-passive]).
 For example, this diathesis with *empören* 'to appall' [@next a,b] only has a permissive interpretation ('allowing something to happen') [@next c].
 The epistemic interpretation ('it is possible that something happens') is not available [@next d].
 This restriction is consistent with the fact that the new subject in this diathesis is always human.
-This usage of *lassen* necessarily needs an *ErsatzIn­fi­ni­tiv* [@next e].
+This usage of *lassen* necessarily needs an *Ersatzin­fi­ni­tiv* [@next e].

 ::: ex
 a.
 Der Witz empört ihn.